Cinematic Star Citizen scene representing performance optimization and smooth gameplay

 Open RSI pagefile guide

-Do this now (60 seconds)
+Run this now

 1. Stand still in a demanding spot (city hub is fine).